Encoders - Hardware

 This section covers encoder hardware.
 For a software guide to encoders, see Encoders - Software.

-Quadrature encoders are by far the most common method for measuring rotational motion in FRC, and for good reason - they are cheap, easy-to-use, and reliable.
+Encoders are by far the most common method for measuring rotational motion in FRC®, and for good reason - they are cheap, easy-to-use, and reliable.
 As they produce digital signals, they are less-prone to noise and interference than analog devices (such as potentiometers).

 The term “quadrature” refers to the method by which the motion is measured/encoded.
 A quadrature encoder produces two square-wave pulses that are 90-degrees out-of-phase from each other, as seen in the picture below: